 That's why we have created the Engaged Journalism in Europe Database, a regularly updated list of news organisations from across Europe that involve their community – geographical or topical – in one or a combination of five areas: ownership, reporting, distribution, impact or revenue.

-Eighteen months after its launch, the Database now counts 145 news organisations doing community-driven journalism.
-Our hope is that the database will give practitioners and organisations interested in engaged journalism a better idea of the publishers across in Europe doing a more participative kind of journalism.
+Launched in August 2018, the Database now counts 189 news organisations doing community-driven journalism.
+Our hope is that the database will give practitioners and organisations interested in engaged journalism a better idea of the publishers across Europe doing a more participative kind of journalism.

 You can explore it below.